-The International Conference on Technology, Knowledge and Society will feature plenary sessions by some of the world’s leading thinkers and innovators in the field, as well as numerous parallel presentations, by researchers and practitioners.
+The International Conference on Diversity in Organizations, Communities, and Nations will feature plenary sessions by some of the world’s leading thinkers and innovators in the field, as well as numerous parallel presentations, by researchers and practitioners.
 This year's plenary speakers are:

 Regine Bendl is an Associate Professor at Vienna University of Economics and Business (WU Vienna), Austria.
 She does research on Gender and Diversity Management and Subtexts in Organization Theory.
 She has published refereed articles and books and received several awards.
 She is editor of Equality, Diversity and Inclusion – an International Journal and of Diversitas – Zeitschrift für Managing Diversity und Diversity Studies.
 Furthermore she is Editorial Board Member of Gender in Management – An International Journal and of British Journal of Management, and Associate Editor of Gender Work and Organization.
 Together with Inge Bleijenbergh, Elina Henttonen and Albert Mills she is currently editing the Oxford Handbook on Diversity in Organizations (forthcoming 2014).
 She is President of the Austrian Society for Diversity (ASD).
 For a full list of publications, please click here.